Sometimes you need to take a city break to get away from it all, even if it’s just for a couple of days.

 Meson de Cervantes is hands down the best place I ate the entire time I was in Malaga.
 The food is hands down fantastic and the staff are very attentive.
 The bread is unbelievably good!
 Things you need to try are; the patatas bravas, the baked cheese, and the risotto.
 They don’t do a lot of tapas options for Veggie stuff but just ask for 1/2 portions and share it out.

 Things to do

 Take a walk up to the Castillo de Gibralfaro, the views are amazing & the walk itself is fairly easy.
-Go on a sunday after 2pm as there is no charge.
-Make sure you start your journey near the Alcazaba, also really cool to have a wander round.
+Go on a Sunday after 2pm as there is no charge.
+Make sure you start your journey near the Alcazaba, also really cool to have a wander around.